DevSteg/personal-portfolio/README.md

     * #### Projects
         The projects page currently has existing websites that were not created by myself, they will be replaced once I have the projects to replace them with.
     * #### About Me
-        I decided to add the "now you know" section towards the end of the development process as to allow the user to get me abit more.
+        I decided to add the "now you know" section towards the end of the development process as to allow the user to get to know the developer more.

 - ### Wireframes